easco/configparser_ex/README.md

 Comments
 -----------

-The config file can contiain comments:
+The config file can contain comments:

 ```
 # comments can begin with a hash or number sign a the beginning